Destaq/life-calendar/README.md

 *Currently 95 users.*

+<h4 style="color: red; text-transform: uppercase">NOTE: website has been deactivated, as spammers and web crawlers were eating into hosting costs, and there were no donations.
+You can still clone the repo and run locally.</h4>

 With `life-calendar`, you can view your lifetime at a glance - seeing it anywhere from days to decades.
 These timeframes are represented by 'life boxes', which you can color-code, annotate, and edit with fancily or with Markdown to plan your goals or remember your achievements.

 The goal of `life-calendar` is, and always has been, to serve as a means to help people grow more productive and utilize their time better.
 Our time here is limited, and we should make the most of it.
 This calendar acts as a life planner, journal, and accountability app all in one.